NURBLuigi/AtwoodMachines/README.md

      ```bash
      sudo emerge media-gfx/povray
      ```
-   2. cd into the directory containing slapstick.pov and slapstick.ini
+   2. cd into the directory containing Atwood.pov and Atwood.ini
    3. Render the animation
       ```bash
-      povray slapstick.ini
+      povray Atwood.ini
       ```
    4. Refer to step 4 for Windows and Mac